csiro-crop-informatics/repset/README.md

 ### Specify container

-1. Upload a relevant container image to docker hub or [locate an existing one](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=bowtie2&starCount=0).
+1. Upload a relevant container image to a docker registry (such as Docker Hub) or [locate an existing one](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=bowtie2&starCount=0).
 If you opt for an existing one, chose one with a specific version tag and a Dockerfile.
 Alternatively, follow our procedure below for [defining per-tool container images and docker automated builds](#per-tool-container-images-and-docker-automated-builds)

 2. Insert container specification